Lifting Equipment & Lifting Gear

 Standard off-the-shelf lifting equipment is always the quickest and most economical solution for a lift, which is why Modulift developed a modular Spreader Beam system that our distributors can stock up to 600t worldwide.
 To locate your nearest Stock Holding Distributor please click here.

 However, sometimes off-the-shelf components are just not suitable, and there is need for engineered lifting products to suit a particular application.
-See examples below - you can also explore more details on engineered lifting equipment on our Engineered Lifting Products page.
+See examples below - you can also explore more details on engineered lifting equipment on our Custom Design Services page.

 Set of Delta Plates to increase the number of slings for wrapping around a monopile